Ethan-syc/FloorDog/README.md

     }
 }
 </quote>
-If the server can be run suffecessfully, open FloorDog/create.sql, change the command into your own path.
+If the server can be run suffecessfully, open FloorDog/create.sql, change the command into your own path.<br>
 <quoate>
 	copy website_modelName from '/path/to/csv/file.csv' with delimiter ',' NULL as E'\'\'' CSV;
 </quoate>
 Either run the changed create.sql, or just open the postgreSQL shell, and copy each command into the shell.
-Sucessful transferation should be visibale through the prompt.
+Sucessful transferation should be visibale through the prompt.<br>
 <br>
 ## Adjust the neural network:
 If you want to adjust the training weight of FloorDog's neural network, you can find it in website/support directory.
 <br>
 ## Open FloorDog
-To open FloorDog, firstly make sure the uploaded_files directory at FloorDog/website/uploaded_files is being emptyed.
+To open FloorDog, firstly make sure the uploaded_files directory at FloorDog/website/uploaded_files is being emptyed. <br>
-Then, open the terminal/pyCharm, make sure the current directory is FloorDog, and typed in the commend "python manage.py runserver".
+Then, open the terminal/pyCharm, make sure the current directory is FloorDog, and typed in the commend "python manage.py runserver".<br>
-Open the local host address provided in the prompt, which should be http://127.0.0.1:8000/ FloorDog should now be opened and ready to use in your browser.
+Open the local host address provided in the prompt, which should be http://127.0.0.1:8000/ <br>
+FloorDog should now be opened and ready to use in your browser.<br>
 <br>
 ## Limitation of current implementation:
-The most significant limitation is that we still run FloorDog on local host, which hugely limites its capabilities.
+The most significant limitation is that we still run FloorDog on local host, which hugely limites its capabilities.<br>
 The database on postgreSQL is also not shared.
 We need to create a new project316 database on each new computer that runs FloorDog.
 <br>
 ## Tree of FloorDog directory: